Best Credit Unions Anyone Can Join

 6. Lake Michigan Credit Union

-Lake Michigan credit union was founded in 1933 by a group of teachers, and it now has more than 40 branches and 100 ATMs in Michigan alone.
-It is also part of the Allpoint network – so you can access more than 55,000 free ATMs worldwide.
+Lake Michigan Credit Union was founded in 1933 by a group of teachers, and it now has more than 60 branches and 100 ATMs in Michigan alone.
+It is also part of the Allpoint network – so you can access over 55,000 free ATMs worldwide.

-Allpoint Network is well known for providing a great service, especially for online banks, and it is one of the most secure in the world.
+Allpoint Network is well known for providing an excellent service, especially for online banks, and it is one of the most secure in the world.

-The fee for out-of-network ATMs usage is as low as $1, so nothing to worry about anyway.
-Lake Michigan Credit Union even offers refunds on ATM fees of up to $15 each month.
+The fee for out-of-network ATM usage is as low as $1, so there is nothing to worry about anyway.
+Lake Michigan Credit Union even offers refunds on ATM fees of up to $15 monthly.

 How To Join Lake Michigan Credit Union